 Even in a fat loss phase we want to be thinking about PERFORMANCE.

-When doing CrossFit we stress the body by causing muscle damage and depleting energy stores.
+When doing CrossFit or any form of intense exercise we stress the body by causing muscle damage and depleting energy stores.
 If we do not REPLENISH these stores we will be on the path to fatigue, muscle soreness and demotivation.
 Not a good place to be.

 However if we TIME our carbohydrate intake correctly, eat the RIGHT type in the RIGHT amounts, we will lose fat and crush your workouts.